|7th Five Year Plan (Vol-2)||<<

 17.44 The coupling between the science and technology infrastructure and capabilities and the production system in the country is weak.
 This has led to an insufficieni use of the science generated and a lack, of appreciation by decision makers in government and industry of the capabilities in the universities, national laboratories, and scientific agencies.
 There is often a feeling that the fruits of science and technology are not reaching the bulk of the population, and not contributing in sufficient measure to economic and social growth.
 For science and technology to be effectively applied, there is need to complete the total innovation chain consisting of basic research, applied research, design and development, prototype fabrication, upscaling, extension, awareness building, production engineering, design and consultancy, and production and services.
 It may not be possible to accomplish this immediately in all sectors; what is necessary is to start on a significant basis in a few major socio-economic sectors of importance during the Seventh Plan.

-17.45 The total resource of S&T personnel in the country, compared to the population and the magnitude of the tasks before us, is small in contrast to what obtains elsewhere in the world.
+17.45 The total resource of S and T personnel in the country, compared to the population and the magnitude of the tasks before us, is small in contrast to what obtains elsewhere in the world.
 The quality of these personnel varies very widely: furthermore, large numbers of these are not actually engaged in activities that can be construed as scientific or technical.
 A clear manpower development, planning and placement policy is called for to match the numbers and actual training of personnel with the needs of the country.

 17.47 One of the major reasons why it has not been possible to successfully exploit the scientific research carried out, has been the lack of emphasis on engineering in product development.
 This will call for a new strategy, like creation of task forces, linkages with operating companies aPan early stage, more effective deployment of consultants, etc., so that scientific advance is transformed into technological advances and innovation.